History of Tea in Japan

-During the Nara and Heian periods, many envoys were sent to Tang-dynasty China.
-On several occasions, these envoys were accompanied by Japan's leading Buddhist scholars, including Saicho, Kukai and Eichu.
-These Buddhist monks brought back with them tea seeds from Tang China, which are said to be the origin of tea in Japan.
+Tea has a rich history in Japan, dating back to the Nara and Heian periods.
+During this time, Japanese envoys to Tang-dynasty China, accompanied by esteemed Buddhist scholars like Saicho, Kukai, and Eichu, brought back tea seeds from China.
+These seeds are believed to be the origin of tea in Japan.

 Saicho (September 15, 767 – June 26, 822) Japanese Buddhist monk.